shnparker/ssg-boilerplate/README.md

 - [Environment variables][docs-env]
 - [Default head][docs-defaults]
 - [SVG Generation][docs-svg]
+- [TailwindUI][docs-tailwind]

+I've readded [TailwindUI](https://tailwindui.com) after clearing licensing queries with the creators.
+The Tailwind UI npm package is public and free, but the premade components are licensed, therefore this project will contain no premade components.
-I've removed [TailwindUI](https://tailwindui.com) from the project due to licensing, it will live in a private company fork instead.
-If you have purchased TailwindUI (which I highly recommend everyone does), you can vastly extend your capabilities and install it by follow the short [TailwindUI Installation][docs-tailwind] guide.
+If you have not purchased TailwindUI (which I highly recommend everyone does), you can remove it from your project by following the short [TailwindUI Replacement][docs-tailwind] guide.

 When everything is set, run the app.